claymfischer/ontogeny/README.md

 2. <a href="#grep">grep help</a>
 3. <a href="#tmp">Make better tmp directories</a>

+**noWrap**
+Run `noWrap` to temporarily halt line wrapping around your terminal.
+After 20 seconds your terminal is back to default.

+**l**
+Execute `l` (lowercase L) to list everything in the directory in a more human-readable fashion, including the time stamps.
+It's a simple alias.

+**showMatches**
+Run `showMatches file.txt pattern` to show all matches (highlighted) with context.
+Add another argument to set amount of context you want to include: `showMatches file.txt pattern 10`.
+Very useful for parsing thigns like error logs.

+**grabBetween**
+This grabs all the content between two patterns: `grabBetween file.txt pattern1 pattern2`

+> Note that this will grab the first match of the pattern found, and will ignore further matches.

-<a name="screen"></a>
+<a name="screen"></a>**screenHelp**
-Screen sessions change your prompt to alert you that you're in a screen session, and tell you the name of it.
+Your prompt will change when entering a `screen` to alert you that you're in a `screen` session.

 ![Example .bashrc aliases](/images/aliases/screen.png)

-You can also invoke help either in the screen session or on the command line for a quick refresher, as well as to see a list of screens screens.
+You can also invoke help by simply running `screenHelp` either in the screen session or on the command line for a quick refresher.
+It will also show you a list of running `screen` sessions or the name of your current screen, if in one.

 ![Example .bashrc aliases](/images/aliases/screenHelp.png)

 <a name="grep"></a>
 Since `grep` is such an important tool for bioinformaticians to learn, there's also a `howtogrep` refresher.